 Fluid simulation can be tricky to create, really difficult to make realistic and it’s not really possible to upload and display natively on Sketchfab, but there is a workaround.

 Here is an example of fluid simulation in Sketchfab (warning: the embeds in this article are quite heavy):

 This tutorial is meant for Blender, but the general principle works for all 3D applications.
-In short, Sketchfab supports stop-motion animation: if you upload a .zip file with several objects and a .timeframe text file, Sketchfab will display the models in stop motion.
-If you export every frame of a fluid simulation as a separate .obj, it can then be displayed on Sketchfab.
+In short, Sketchfab supports stop-motion animation: If you bake your water simulation and then export as an Alembic file, Sketchfab will display the models realtime in stop motion.
+Basically, you’ll be uploading a series of models which sketchfab will display in rapid succession (heavy scenes incoming).